 How to report illegally dumped rubbish or illegal waste sites

-Illegal waste disposal is a serious criminal offence and carries a fine up to £50,000 and 12 months' imprisonment (or an unlimited fine and up to five years' imprisonment if indicted to the Crown Court).
+Illegal waste disposal is a serious criminal offence.
+It carries a fine of up to £50,000 and 12 months imprisonment.
+Or an unlimited fine and up to five years' imprisonment if indicted to the Crown Court.

-If you witness fly-tipping or wish to report dumped rubbish on a public highway verge, please contact your local district council:
+If you see fly-tipping or wish to report dumped rubbish on a public highway verge, contact your local district council: